-Another classic that 'she did first'.
+ROCK Sex brings you another classic that 'she did first'.

-"Remember (Walking In The Sand)" catapulted THE SHANGRI-LAS and much more.
+"Remember (Walking In The Sand)" catapulted The Shangri-Las and much more.

 As the story goes, fledgling producer "Shadow" Morton painted himself into a corner one day while visiting former flame and now hit songwriter Elle Greenwich.
 Her partner Jeff Barry put him on the spot about what he did and Morton blurted, "Songs."